FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/README.md

   The CLI entrypoint for the convert function

 Options:
+  --input-file TEXT               Deprecated: Please use the positional file
-  --input-file TEXT               The path to the input data file to read.
-                                  (Repeat for more than one file.)Deprecated:
+                                  arguments instead.
+The path to the input data file to read.
+(Repeat for more than one file.)
-                                  Please use the positional file arguments
-                                  instead.
   --reader [apm|ellips|em_nion|em_om|em_spctrscpy|example|hall|json_map|json_yml|mpes|rii_database|transmission|xps|xrd|mpes]
                                   The reader to use. default="example" --nxdl TEXT                     The name of the NXDL file to use without